Skip to main content

 Syntax: Each key is a checklist item that contains a message.
 An optional sso flag may be specified.

-The checklist is a list of items to be completed post installation.
-The items can be individually tracked - completed or not, by whom and when.
+The checklist is a list of items to complete post installation.
+You can individually track items: completed or not, by whom and when.

 To illustrate, the application lists the checklists below: